lizadeka/admission-analytics-visualization-project/README.md

 ## Project Overview
 This project was developed as part of a Data Analytics & Visualization Internship.
 The repository represents my individual portfolio version of the project, including the analytical workflow, dashboard reporting structure, and presentation refinements.
-The objective of the project was to transform fragmented admission data into a structured and interactive dashboard that supports data-driven decision-making.
 The project involved transforming fragmented and inconsistent admission data into a clean, structured, and interactive dashboard that supports data-driven decision-making through visualization, KPI analysis, and reporting.

 # Admission Analytics Dashboard & Visualization Project